The Apostle from Tarsus

 Having this basic learning Saul at the age of 13 years and one day became bar mitzvah, "son of the commandment" (Kiddushin 63b).
 He was then fully accountable as an adult to the penalties of sins prescribed by Torah.
 Most non-Jews think of Bar Mitzvah as a ceremony, but a Jewish boy automatically becomes bar mitzvah at 13.
 No ceremony is needed to assume this status.
 In fact, there is no record of a bar mitzvah as an occasion for publicly assuming religious and legal obligations before the 15th century.
 (See the article Bar Mitzvah, Bat Mitzvah at the Jewish Virtual Library.)

 Important to understanding Talmudic education is that two prominent Pharisaic schools dominated Jewish learning, that of Hillel the Elder (c.
 110 B.C.—A.D.
 10), who had been President of the Sanhedrin when Saul was a child, and Shammai the Elder (50 B.C.—A.D.
 30), who succeeded Hillel as head of the Sanhedrin.
-Hillel's followers and interpretations of Torah was known as the School or House of Hillel (Heb.
-Beth Hillel) and Shammai's was known as the School or House of Shammai (Heb.
+Hillel's followers and interpretations of Torah were known as the School or House of Hillel (Heb.
+Beth Hillel) and Shammai's were known as the School or House of Shammai (Heb.
 Beth Shammai).
 There were many disputes between the two groups and Shammai's viewpoint was generally much stricter than Hillel.
 For more discussion on the differences between the two important Jewish leaders see the articles at JewishHistory.org and JewishVirtualLibrary.org.

 Saul had the extraordinary good fortune to receive his Talmudic training from Gamaliel the Elder (Acts 5:34; 22:3), the grandson of Hillel the Elder, a leader in the Sanhedrin and a preeminent scholar.
 The term of study would have lasted until age 18.
 Being accepted into Gamaliel's school implies being part of a very select group and Saul was proud of this association.
 Saul was apparently adept at learning languages and was fluent in Greek (Acts 21:37) and Hebrew (Acts 21:40) and spoke other languages as well (1Cor 14:18).
 It was probably through such schooling that Saul became a Pharisee (Acts 23:6).